 Peter Nightingale has an interest in an entity, MIS Corporate Pty Limited, which provided full administrative services, including administrative, accounting, company secretarial and investor relations staff, rental accommodation, services and supplies to the Group.
-Fees charged by MIS Corporate Pty Limited during the year ended 31 December 2020 amounted to \$65,000, a fee of \$5,000 per month which increased to \$10,000 per month upon the Company's listing on ASX.
-At 31 December 2020 \$5,000 (31 December 2019: \$35,000) remained outstanding.
+Fees charged by MIS Corporate Pty Limited during the year ended 31 December 2020 amounted to \$120,000 (31 December 2021: \$65,000), a fee of \$10,000 per month.
+At 31 December 2021 \$nil (2020 - \$5,000) remained outstanding.

-No loans were made to key management personnel or their related parties during the year and no amounts were outstanding at 31 December 2020.
+No loans were made to key management personnel or their related parties during the year and no amounts were outstanding at 31 December 2021.